satish-pati/GPU_SIMULATOR/README.md

 - **Decisions**:
   - Finalize the README file for submission .
   - Ensure all instructions execute correctly without errors.
+  - Add Instructions BGE,BLT in both versions
   - Perform a final review of the documentation and code.
   - Validate instruction parsing and execution one last time.
   - All the tasks should be completed before 20-Feb-2025 & submit the project.
 - **Tasks**:(done by 20-Feb-2025)
   - Satish:
      -  Made the README file and ensured clarity .
-     -  Performed final testing to confirm everything works as expected .
+     -  Added nstructions BGE,BLT in both versions & Performed final testing to confirm everything works as expected .
      -  Submitted the Project
   - Niharika:
      - Revalidated instruction parsing and execution .